-For the first half of 2018, the Matthews China Small Companies Fund returned 7.96%, outperforming its benchmark, the MSCI China Small Cap Index, which returned 0.91% over the same period.
+For the quarter ending 30 September 2018, the Matthews China Small Companies Fund returned -15.41%, underperforming its benchmark, the MSCI China Small Cap Index, which returned -10.16% over the same period.

 Performance Contributors and Detractors:

-For both the first half of the year and the second quarter, our strong stock selection in the information technology and consumer staples sectors as well as our underweight in financials contributed to the Fund's outperformance versus the benchmark.
+For the third quarter, our poor stock selection in the information technology and consumer staples sectors as well as our underweight in financials contributed to the Fund's underperformance versus the benchmark.
 The biggest drag to our performance came from the consumer discretionary sector due to poor stock selection.

 Notable Portfolio Changes:

 We remain cautiously optimistic about China's small-cap market despite heightened market volatility as we focus rigorously on the sound fundamentals of our portfolio companies.
-From a macro perspective, we believe China has the ability to stabilize its economy through fiscal spending, interest rate adjustments and currency management.
+From a macroeconomic perspective, we continue to believe China has the ability to stabilize its economy through fiscal spending, interest rate adjustments and currency management.
 In addition, steps taken to correct China's structural issues are continuing on the right track, despite the near-term pains of a deleveraging economy.
 We are focused on seeking innovative and capital-efficient small companies that are relatively insulated from macroeconomic uncertainties.
 We will continue to seek companies with sustainable, quality earnings streams, strong cash flows and good balance sheets that can weather uncertain economic conditions.
 We believe sectors such as industrial automation, health care and technology are among the most attractive from a secular growth perspective.

 |Matthews China Small Companies Fund

 MSCI China Small Cap Index (USD)